NCEAS/metacat/docs/user/metacat/source/storage-subsystem.rst

 While Metacat will primarily handle read/write operations, other services like MetaDig and DataONE MNs may interact with the hashstore directly.
-Below are the public methods implemented in the Python implementation and Java implementation of HashStore.
+Below are the public methods implemented in the Python and Java HashStore library.
+For detailed information on how each method should work, please see the respective HashStore interface class in the projects below:
-These are pending review and integration into Metacat.

    - (Python) https://github.com/DataONEorg/hashstore
    - (Java) https://github.com/DataONEorg/hashstore-java